A Coinductive Approach to Proof Search through Typed Lambda-Calculi: A typed finitary system for solution spaces

-where $i$ is taken to be the biggest such index.
-Otherwise,
+where $i$ is taken to be the biggest such index.\footnote{In the original definition \cite[Definition 22 of function $N$]{FICS2013}, the need for this disambiguation was neglected, with an insufficient extra condition that no sequent occurs twice among the $\rho_i$.} Otherwise,

-where, in both cases, $\Delta:=\Gamma,z_1:A_1,\ldots,z_n:A_n$ and $\sigma:=\seq{\Delta}p$ (again the convention on bound variables guarantees that $\Delta$ is a context).
-In the latter case, $Y$ is tacitly supposed not to occur in $\Xi$ (otherwise, the extended list of declarations would not be well-formed). \end{definition} Notice that, in the first case, the leading $\lambda$-abstractions bind variables in the type superscript $\sigma$ of $X_i$, and that the condition $\Theta_i\subseteq\Gamma$---and not $\Theta_i\subseteq\Delta$---underlines that the fresh variables cannot be consulted although their types enter well into the next condition $|\Theta_i|=|\Gamma|\cup\{A_1,\ldots,A_n\}$, which is equivalent to $|\Theta_i|=|\Delta|$ (of which only $|\Theta_i|\supseteq|\Delta|$ needs to be checked).
-The first case represents the situation when the solution space is already captured by a purported solution $X_i$ for the sequent $\seq{\Theta_i}p$ with the proper target atom, with all hypotheses in $\Theta_i$ available in $\Gamma$ and, finally, no more formulas available for proof search in the extended current context $\Delta$ than in $\Theta_i$.
-Hence, the purported solution $X_i$ only needs to be expanded by co-contraction in order to cover the solution space for $\sigma$ (as will be confirmed by Theorem~\ref{thm:FullProp}).
-Ambiguity in the choice of $i$ will never appear when starting with the empty vector of declarations (as seen in the proof of the next lemma).
-The second case translates the semantic definition of solution spaces (Definition~\ref{def:sol}) into syntax, where the hidden circularity (that is semantically justified by the coinductive reading of Definition~\ref{def:sol}) is now explicit in terms of the $\gfp$ operator that binds the fixed-point variable that is typed according to the $(m+1)$th declaration.
-The extended list of declarations still does not have a sequent twice: if $\sigma$ occurred in $\Xi$, then the first case of the definition would have applied (by freshness of the vector of $z_i$ w.\,r.\,t.~$\Xi$, one would know that $n=0$ in the definition).\footnote{Ambiguity in the first clause could be avoided from the outset if $\Xi$ was assumed not only not to have repeated sequents but even no two sequents whose strippings are equal---see right before Lemma~\ref{lem:termination}---but this would not be an invariant in the recursive case since the case analysis is not only driven by the stripped sequents but also by inclusion of one of the sequents in $\Gamma$.}
+where, in both cases, $\Delta:=\Gamma,z_1:A_1,\ldots,z_n:A_n$ with a context $z_1:A_1,\ldots,z_n:A_n$ of ``fresh'' variables (not occurring in $\Gamma$ or any $\Theta_i$), and $\rho:=\seq{\Delta}p$.
+In the latter case, $Y$ is tacitly supposed not to occur in $\Xi$ (otherwise, the extended list of declarations would not be well-formed). \end{definition} Notice that, in the first case, the leading lambda-abstractions bind variables in the type superscript $\rho$ of $X_i$, and that the condition $\Theta_i\subseteq\Gamma$---and not $\Theta_i\subseteq\Delta$---underlines that the fresh variables $z_1,\ldots,z_n$ cannot be consulted although their types enter well into the next condition $|\Theta_i|=|\Gamma|\cup\{A_1,\ldots,A_n\}$, which is equivalent to $|\Theta_i|=|\Delta|$ (of which only $|\Theta_i|\supseteq|\Delta|$ needs to be checked).
+The first case represents the situation when the full solution space is already captured by a purported solution $X_i$ for the sequent $\seq{\Theta_i}p$ with the proper target atom, with all hypotheses in $\Theta_i$ available in $\Gamma$ and, finally, no more formulas available for proof search in the extended current context $\Delta$ than in $\Theta_i$.
+Hence, the purported solution $X_i$ only needs to be expanded by decontraction in order to cover the full solution space for $\rho$ (as will be confirmed by Theorem~\ref{thm:FullProp}).
+That $\finrepsymb$ indeed is a total function will be proven below in Lemma~\ref{lem:termination}.

 In the sequel, we will omit the second argument $\Xi$ to $\finrepsymb$ in case $\Xi$ is the empty vector of declarations ($m=0$ in the definition).